fluxynet/sequitur/README.md

 ## Features

 - Simple syntax, no more `if value, err = action(); err != nil {`.
 - Each action must have a description which makes for user-friendly error messages.
 - Automatic panic handling.
 If any `Action` panics, it is treated as an error of type `sequitur.ErrorPanic`.
 - Logging can be done fairly easily using Logrus (more mechanisms to be added).
 - Context handling.
 If context expires, sequence stops.
+- Grouping of code into logical sequences

 ## Usage